Chart Color Schemes

 Bentleigh East - North features high concentrations of family households, with a higher-than-average median household size

-Family households make up 78.2% of all households, consisting of 43.9% couples with children, 20.7% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 21.8%, with lone person households at 19.6% and group households comprising 2.2% of the total.
-The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.5.
+Family households account for 78.2% of all households, including 43.9% couples with children, 20.7% couples without children, and 12.5% single parent families.
+Non-family households comprise the remaining 21.8%, with lone person households at 19.6% and group households making up 2.2%.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households